I-485 Adjustment of Status

 How Long Does It Take to Receive Green Card After I-485 Approval?

 The USCIS has been very quick nowadays to produce and mail out green cards once they approve the applications.
-Many people reported receiving their cards within one week, or slightly longer, after "Card Production Ordered" confirmation.
+Many people reported receiving their cards within one to two weeks, after "Card Production Ordered" confirmation.
 So in most cases it is no longer necessary to have your passport stamped as evidence that you have become a permanent resident.

 Do I Still Need H1B, EAD, or AP After I485 Approval?